Image details view

 - Recommendations for base image provides recommendations for base images used to build the image.

-If the image you’re viewing has no associated base images, the dropdown only shows the option to view recommendations for the current image.
+If the image you're viewing has no associated base images, the drop-down menu only shows the option to view recommendations for the current image.

 To view security recommendations for an image in Docker Hub:

 Go to the repository page for an image where you have activated Docker Scout image analysis.

 Select the tag that you want to view recommendations for.

 Select the View recommended base image fixes button.